LibertyDSNP/spec/pages/Batches/FileFormat.md

 ### Requirements
 Batch files need to be quickly and easily searchable.
 Minimal storage size and fast, simple querying, identification and transfer are preferred to guarantees of no false positives or advanced data manipulation and column relationships.
 The files ideally are parseable by client applications, web views or browsers running pure JavaScript without a need to convert the format.

 DNSP doesn't need a database; the data is not relational.
-The columns:rows ratio will be  at most 1:1000, likely more at 1:10k, within one batch file.
+The columns:rows ratio are  at most 1:1000, likely more at 1:10k, within one batch file.
 Applications need to know if a given Batch file has any information they are interested in without downloading the file first.

 ### Why Parquet?
 1. Parquet is a **column-oriented format**.
 Since DSNP Batch Message data will have a very small column-to-row ratio compared to a typical web application database, it makes sense to prefer a column-oriented format.